Frequently Asked Questions

 What is Trail?

 Trail is a visual journal that grows as you walk.
-Some walks reveal little discoveries like wildflowers, butterflies, and other quiet treasures along the way.
+Some walks reveal little discoveries like wildflowers, feathers, and other quiet treasures along the way.

 What are rewards?

-Rewards are cosmetic unlocks you earn through walking, like color themes and button icons.
+Rewards are cosmetic unlocks you earn through walking, like color themes, button icons, and page palettes for your dashboard and public profile.
 They let you personalize MossMug, but they are not required and they are not real-world prizes.

 How is sharing a walk different from my public profile?